DOCUMENT TSC-2026/B13 · BLOG POST 13 · CONSUMER COMMERCE · REV. 01

 Full background →

 This isn't a crisis of product or market.
 It's an inflection point.
 The business that got you to $5M is not the business that takes you to $20M.
-They require fundamentally different things — different team structures, different financial disciplines, different operational approaches.
+They require fundamentally different things: different team structures, different financial disciplines, different operational approaches.
 The founders who understand this build the next business on purpose.
 The ones who don't spend two to three years trying to scale the wrong model harder.
+If you want to situate where you sit in the growth arc before reading this, the DTC growth inflection points overview maps the full trajectory.

 $1M to $5M tests product-market fit.